hapi-server/data-specification/README.md

 Consider this example GET request:
 <pre> http://example.com/hapi/data?<b>id</b>=alpha&<b>time.min</b>=2016-07-13</pre>
-The two request parameters are <code>id</code> and <code>time.min</code>.
-They are shown in bold and have values of ‘alpha’ and ‘2016-07-13’ respectively.
-This document will always use the full phrase ‘request parameter’ to refer to these URL elements to draw a clear distinction from a parameter in a dataset.
+The two request parameters are `id` and `time.min`.
+They are shown in bold and have values of `alpha` and `2016-07-13` respectively.
+This document will always use the full phrase "request parameter" to refer to these URL elements to draw a clear distinction from a parameter in a dataset.

 # Endpoints